Author: kenny

 Can I fish on my birthday without a license?

 A few states offer free fishing days on specific dates during the year — typically one or two weekends annually when no license is required.
 Check your specific state’s current free fishing days schedule.
+Birthday-free-fishing isn’t standard policy anywhere I know of.

 Do I need a license to fish on private property?